Illinoia

 Illinoia thalictri (MacGillivray)

 During winter of 2018 I sorted through my many slides of material of Illinoia collected from Thalictrum all across the west.
 I had intentionally been saving material from this host until I had samples from many locations and times of year, allowing better-informed decisions about which samples represent I. thalictri.
 In the end, my samples from the Rocky Mountain region seem to group together based on a relatively short ultimate rostral segment, and seem to comport with the idea of I. thalictri laid out by MacGillivray.
 Therefore, I added species names to quite a few slides.
 In some regions closer to the Pacific Ocean, Illinoia from Thalictrum have a markedly longer ultimate rostral segment and pretty clearly a different species, possibly in the Illinoia macgillivrayae/spiraeae group mentioned above.
-I’ve now identified this species from Idaho, Utah, Colorado, New Mexico, and Arizona.
+I’ve now identified this species from Idaho, Wyoming, Utah, Colorado, New Mexico, and Arizona.

 Illinoia thalictri from the Apache Kid Wilderness Area in New Mexico, October 2012.